Mission and Clients

 The Natural Resources and Environmental Law Clinic is a graded one-semester course; the workload may exceed that of a typical 4-credit course.
 Students in the Clinic engage in litigation and related advocacy efforts, most commonly on behalf of national or local environmental groups.
 Clinic students draft pleadings and briefs, counsel their clients, develop case theories and legal strategies, participate in settlement negotiations, and, occasionally, present oral arguments in federal court.

 Students' casework is complemented by a classroom seminar, which focuses on the practical aspects of environmental litigation, including administrative decision-making, client representation, legal drafting, and ethical issues.
-Many of these topics are explored using court filings from the Otero Mesa litigation, which involved a proposed energy development in New Mexico.

 Types of Legal Assistance